Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

-To strengthen planning, research, storytelling, and presentation skills by tackling big real-world scenarios and imaginative history-inspired stories.
+To strengthen planning, research, storytelling, and presentation through hands-on work on big real-world scenarios and imaginative, history-inspired stories.

 Class summary